stephaniechallita/dsl/README.md

 # Labs on Domain-Specific Languages (DSL)

-The labs will consist in realizing by group of 2 the following tutorial.
-The evaluation will consist in a final demonstration on Thursday, Feb.
-4th, 16h-18h.
+The labs will consist in realizing individually the following tutorial.
+The evaluation will consist in progressively demonstrating the three parts of the tutorial.

 ## Overall objectives of the labs